marcus-luck/zohoreader/README.md

-# zreader
+# zohoreader
-This project is intended to create a , returning a pandas DataFrame with 24h weather data from Wunderground.
+This project is intended to create an easy way to get all timelogs from zoho projects API.

 ### Information

-The package returns a dataframe
+The package returns a list of all timelogs.
+Can easily be converted to a Pandas DataFrame.

 ### Using